IKIM-Essen/ERMA/README.md

 outdir: "results" # Output directory of the final report

 min_similarity: "0.8" # threshold to filter blast hits by percentage identity
+min_abundance: "0.01" # genera with lower abundance will be binned as "Other" in stacked bar abundance plot

 silva:
   download_path_seq: "path/to/silva_db"